 To make the cake, start with a mix of gluten-free flours.
 Then add the wet ingredients, including ground flax seeds that have had a chance to sit in liquid and turn “sticky.”
 Then pour the batter into a prepared casserole dish.
 To make the casserole dish easy to lift in and out of the pressure cooker, we prepared custom aluminum foil “helper handles.”

 A few extra notes on the recipe: 1) We didn’t have almond flour on hand (almond meal is not the same as almond flour, just FYI) so we subbed oat flour for the almond flour without any noticeable difference.
 2) We didn’t have coconut palm sugar or Sucanat on hand, so we used regular granulated sugar, and it was perfectly delicious.
 3) As far as the pressure cooker goes, don’t get flustered by having to make a “helper handle.”
 It’s basically just a little foil cradle for your casserole dish so you can lift it easily out of the pressure cooker.

 And… voila!
 Here’s your perfect moist and rich vegan gluten free chocolate cake.
 As we mentioned, it’s appealing to just about anyone.
 Jill says she serves it for her son’s birthday parties, and we recently served it at a dinner party.
 Were there leftovers?
 Ha ha ha ha!
 Don’t be silly.
 Not a crumb was left behind.

 Seriously – give the book a look, and don’t just stop at the cake.
 There’s a whole array of beautiful vegan dishes that you can cook in your pressure cooker.
 And then go ahead and make the cake.

 Blogger disclosure: I was given a complimentary copy of Jill Nussinow’s cookbook “Vegan Under Pressure,” as well as a complimentary pressure cooker from Sitram at a Melissa’s Produce press event.
 I did not otherwise receive compensation for this post.
+This post contains affiliate links to my Amazon affiliate account.
 All opinions expressed are my own.